Florida Investigates K12, Nation's Largest Online Educator

-Florida’s Department of Education has launched an investigation of K12, the nation’s largest online educator, over allegations the company uses uncertified teachers and asked employees to help cover up the practice.
+Florida’s Department of Education has , the nation’s largest online educator, over allegations the company uses uncertified teachers and asked employees to help cover up the practice.

 K12 officials told certified teachers to sign class rosters that included students they hadn’t taught, according to documents that are part of the investigation.

 In one case, a K12 manager instructed a certified teacher to sign a class roster of more than 100 students.
 She only recognized seven names on that list.

 “I cannot sign off on students who are not my actual students,” K12 teacher Amy Capelle wrote to her supervisor.
 “It is not ethical to submit records to the district that are inaccurate.”

 The documents suggest K12 may be using uncertified teachers in violation of state law.

 In 2009, K12 asked if it could use uncertified teachers in some of its online classes.
 That uncertified teacher would be overseen by a so-called “teacher of record” — a certified teacher.